justinpalathunkal/FitnessFocus/README.md

-# Welcome to Focus Fitness
+# Welcome to Fitness Focus

-This is a project which aims to centralize all fitness information from exercises, dieting, tracking and more!
+This application aims to centralize all fitness information from exercises, dieting, tracking and more!

 ## How to Start